international employment law firm alliance L&E Global

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

-As a general rule, when the employer is a foreign entity, a local employment agreement must be executed, and the foreign employer must appoint a representative in Chile (typically a payroll firm provider) to manage the employment contract, regarding obligations due in Chile.
+As a general rule, when there is a relationship of subordination and dependence within Chilean territory, a local employment agreement must be executed.
+If the employer is a foreign entity without a local legal presence, it must appoint a representative in Chile (typically a payroll service provider) to manage local labor and social security obligations.

 According to the Chilean Income Tax Law, there will be a Permanent Establishment (PE) in Chile in case (i) there is a place of business in Chile in which the foreign company permanently develops its business activity; or (ii) there is a representative in Chile with powers to close agreements related to the business of the company in Chile, or to negotiate its essential terms and conditions.

-However, if the foreign company only performs ancillary or preparatory activities in Chile, there is no PE.
+If the foreign company only performs ancillary or preparatory activities in Chile, there is no PE.
+Key factors include the company's main activity, the employee's specific functions, and their power to represent the company.

 C. At what point and under what circumstances would the remote worker become subject to local social security and other payroll requirements?
 Can such requirements be fulfilled by a foreign company, and if so by what mechanisms?